 Worms in vomit?
 Yuck!

 Well, yes, but however yucky that is, the bigger problem is where they came from–inside your dog.
-That’s where you really don’t want any.
+Of course, that’s where you really don’t want any.
 But how could worms survive in the stomach?
-While there is such a thing as stomach worms when you find spaghetti-like worms in your dog’s vomit, you are most likely looking intestinal parasites instead, namely roundworms.
+While there is such a thing as stomach worms, when you find spaghetti-like worms in your dog’s vomit, you are most likely looking at intestinal parasites instead, namely roundworms.